 xBOT – A Versatile Robot to Assist Testing of Autonomous-Connected Vehicles

 Headshot of Sridhar Lakshmanan.
-The link directs to their bio page on the CCAT website.
+The link directs to their bio page.

 Sridhar Lakshmanan